oudaykhaled/Android-Wallet-JetCompose-MVVM-Clean-Architecture-MDS3/README.md

 ## Purpose
 This project is intentionally designed to facilitate a smooth transition from traditional XML-based Android development to the modern Jetpack Compose framework.
 With a focus on simplicity and practical learning, it serves as an ideal starting point for beginners and a refreshing change for experienced developers accustomed to XML.
 Embrace the shift to a more dynamic and efficient way of building Android UIs with Jetpack Compose.

+## Join Our Development Journey

+🌟 **Interested in Contributing?** We warmly invite developers of all skill levels to contribute to the **Wallet Sample** project.
+Whether you're a seasoned developer or just starting out, your insights and contributions are valuable to us.
+If you're passionate about helping others transition from XML-based Android development to Jetpack Compose, or if you have ideas to enhance this project, please see our [Contribution Guidelines](./CONTRIBUTING.md).
+Together, let's make this project a cornerstone for learning and innovation in Android development. 🚀

 ## Features

 -   🏗️ **Clean Architecture & MVVM**: Ensures scalable, maintainable, and testable code.